t4sk/notes/python/zk_stark/fri.md

     - Codeword
 - Hamming distance

+- Why test low degree? -> can consttruct a high degree polynomial that passes the constraint checks but not a honest trace polynomial
 - Low degree testing
 - Why RS code?
 Why not regular polynomial? -> structured redundancy
 - Split + fold